geraldgnika/adequate/README.md

+# Adequate

-Lightweight open-source PHP MVC web framework that offers developers an elegant and expressive syntax, along with essential tools for efficient and organized development.
-It includes features like form builders, query builders, URL routing, CSRF token authentication, middleware, and more.
+Lightweight, open-source PHP MVC web framework designed to streamline and enhance development.
+This framework offers an elegant and expressive syntax, complete with essential tools like form builders, query builders, URL routing, CSRF token authentication, middleware, and more to support efficient and organized coding.